Kentico CMS provides a flexible security model that allows you to configure granular access permissions for content and modules.

 The security model consists of:

-Users, roles and permissions can be managed on two levels:
+User, role and global permissions can be managed at two levels:

 The following figure shows how users are assigned to roles and how permissions for documents and modules are granted to users and roles:

 Roles in Kentico CMS are fully customizable.
-It means you're not limited to a predefined set of roles.
+It means you're not limited to some predefined set of roles.
 Instead, you can define your own roles with custom sets of permissions.

 If a user is a member of multiple roles, their permissions for modules are calculated as a sum of all permissions granted to all roles.